Miro0o/Docs-Notes/CS/CyberSecurity/Network Security/🏇 Network Security Basics & Protocols/🫱🏻‍🫲🏿 Network Layer Security/IPsec (Internet Protocol Security)/IPsec (Internet Protocol Security).md

 - **Internet Security Association and Key Management Protocol (ISAKMP).** ISAKMP is specified as part of the IKE protocol and RFC 7296.
 It is a framework for key establishment, authentication and negotiation of an SA for a secure exchange of packets at the IP layer.
 In other words, ISAKMP defines the security parameters for how two systems, or hosts, communicate with each other.
 Each SA defines a connection in one direction, from one host to another.
 The SA includes all attributes of the connection, including the cryptographic algorithm, the IPsec mode, the encryption key and any other parameters related to data transmission over the connection.

-IPsec uses, or is used by, many other protocols, such as [digital signature](https://www.techtarget.com/searchsecurity/definition/digital-signature) algorithms and most protocols outlined in the IPsec and IKE Document Roadmap, or RFC 6071.
+IPsec uses, or is used by, many other protocols, such as [digital signature](https://www.techtarget.com/searchsecurity/definition/digital-signature) algorithms and most protocols outlined in the **IPsec and IKE Document Roadmap, or [RFC 6071].**

 ### ⭐️ IPsec Process